 - Perming solutions for colored hair may have stronger effects.
 Be careful while choosing perming solutions at home.
 Most stylists will let you get a perm done if your hair color requires just one process.

 - Do not get a perm done if you have dry or brittle hair.
 Perms use chemicals that can make your hair dry and more prone to damage.
 They might also strip your hair of its natural moisture and oils.
-The chemicals used in perms can break your hair structure as well.
+The chemicals used in perms can break your hair structure as well, which might affect hair elasticity and hair porosity.